Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   - no locking needed
   - no context switch needed
 - network I/O via the `select` or `poll` API
-- ability to run blocking I/O in a separate thread pool and register a callback when to call when the data is ready (avoid blocking entire app). `libuv` offers an interface to do so
+- ability to run blocking I/O in a separate thread pool and register a callback when to call when the data is ready (avoid blocking entire app). `libuv` offers an interface to do so.

 Limits of event loops --> it runs in a single thread, it is difficult to extend to multicore.